 However, how long a cremation takes can vary depending on a number of factors including the deceased person’s body mass, bone density and the type of coffin being cremated.

 What can you put in a coffin for cremation?

 Sometimes families may wish to place an item of sentimental value in their loved one’s coffin, like flowers, soft toys or written notes and cards.
 Similarly, families often request that their loved one is dressed in a special outfit for the cremation.
 Those things are generally safe to do.

 Almost anything can be placed in a coffin for cremation, except glass or a battery-operated device – like a phone, radio, or pacemaker (as mentioned earlier).

 If an item of jewellery is sentimental or valuable, it’s better to keep it or give it to a loved one who will appreciate it.
 Any jewellery, rings or watches left on the deceased person won’t be part of the ashes and can’t be retrieved after the cremation has taken place.

 We hope this article has provided a better understanding of what happens at a cremation.
-You can read more about the cremation process in our Complete Guide to Cremations, here.
+You can read more about the cremation process in our article, a complete Guide to Cremations.